adeoke/django-quarantine-workout-graphql/README.md

   					username: "testuser")
 ```

-We also indicated that we want the response to contain the users username, email and date joined properties:
+We also indicated that we want the response to contain the users username, email and dateJoined properties:

 ```text
 user{